trevortai/Optimum-ONNX-InferHub/README.md

 # Optimum-InferHub
 Using Optimum to run inference on a variety of execution providers for ONNX models

-Status: only working with DML right now on windows
+**Status:** only working with DML and CPU right now on windows, will try to include CUDA, and ROCm + Linux in the future

 To start, you will need an onnx model.